jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_1.rst

   I am back in the ``pumping_python`` directory_

 * I click in the second terminal_, then use :kbd:`ctrl+c` on the keyboard to close the web server.
-The terminal_ goes back to the command line
+The terminal_ goes back to the command line.

 * I `change directory`_ to the parent of ``calculator``